apache/airflow/docs/apache-airflow/authoring-and-scheduling/timezone.rst

     When authoring a Timezone aware DAG you must make sure that the underlying timezone library (for example: pendulum) is updated with recent changes to regulations (daylight saving changes etc...).
 When a change in time is expected you should verify with the underlying timezone library that the switch will happen as expected.
     There might be a need to update the library version.
-As a general recommendation if you can author DAGs in UTC that is preferred.
+As a general recommendation if you can author Dags in UTC that is preferred.

 Templates